Nine spaces. Countless memories. Take a stroll through the landmarks that have made an indelible mark on the Wolfpack for generations.

 Court of North Carolina

-Formerly used as everything from a cow pasture to Quonset-hut-lined housing for World War II veterans, the Court of North Carolina is the largest green space at NC State.
+Formerly used as everything from a cow pasture to Quonset-hut-lined housing for World War II veterans, the Court of North Carolina is one of the largest green spaces at NC State.
 It’s a place for leisurely picnics, outdoor lessons and the occasional snowball fight on a wintry day.

 Mary Yarbrough Court

 Lying in the heart of one of the oldest blocks on campus is Mary Yarbrough Court, a quiet, shady escape named after the first woman to complete a graduate program at NC State.

 Yarbrough, the daughter of one of the university’s first graduates, was known to play in the court as a child.
 She earned her master’s degree in chemistry in 1927 and went on to champion women in her field for decades as a faculty member at Meredith College.